 In the meantime, students and families can complete the FAFSA at fafsa.gov by manually entering their 2015 tax information from completed returns.
 (Remember that the FAFSA is now collecting “prior prior” tax year information, which for this filing season means 2015.)
 To learn more, including how to proceed if you did not save copies of your 2015 tax returns, read the complete IRS news release here.

-- Students who still need to complete the FAFSA to determine eligibility for financial aid for the 2017-2018 academic year should do so immediately and gather their 2015 income tax information beforehand.
+- Current college students who still need to complete the FAFSA to determine eligibility for financial aid for the 2017-2018 academic year should do so immediately and gather their 2015 income tax information beforehand.

 - The Data Retrieval Tool issue may cause more instances of the new Code 399 flag (which will occur if there are discrepancies between the tax information supplied in last year’s application and this year’s since they use the same tax year).
 Learn more about Code 399 (what it is and what to do if your application is flagged) here.